 "Inflation is based on principles of quantum mechanics, while gravitational waves are the purview of relativity.
 QM has brought us computers, solar power, atomic energy—a huge amount of modern tech.
 Relativity is critical in many aspects of our lives as well, including GPS and nuclear power.
 In the past these two concepts haven’t played well together, but now we have a direct and profound connection between them.
 This result is new, and we have a long, long way to go to understand it better.
 There’s no way to know what will result from this.
 Yet.
 But whenever we open up new fields of science, all sorts of interesting things follow.
 Bet on it."

 Okay, that's all the math, astronomy, and all-around cosmic awesomeness we have time for today.
-Check out Everyday Einstein's episode Newton, Einstein, and Gravitational Waves for more about the back story of this fascinating discovery.
+Check out Ask Science's episode Newton, Einstein, and Gravitational Waves for more about the back story of this fascinating discovery.

 Please be sure to check out my book The Math Dude’s Quick and Dirty Guide to Algebra.
 And remember to become a fan of the Math Dude on Facebook where you’ll find lots of great math posted throughout the week.
 If you’re on Twitter, please follow me there, too.